data2viz/data2viz/docs/background/geo.md

 # Date2Viz geo

-The goal of Data2viz `Geo` module is to provide tools to facilitate map projections: the transformation of the latitudes and longitudes of locations from the surface of a sphere into locations on a plane.
-Data2viz started by from a port of D3JS code to Kotlin multiplatform.
+The goal of Data2viz `Geo` module is to provide tools to facilitate map projections: the transformation of the latitude and longitude of locations from the surface of a sphere into x and y positions on a plane.

+> Data2viz started from a port of D3JS code to  Kotlin multiplatform.
 The `geo` module makes no exception and is a direct translation of D3JS algorithms and mechanisms into Kotlin.
 So, it's a good idea to refer to all D3JS resources on the subject.

 These transformations could be relatively simple: a math function to transform Geographic coordinates (longitude and latitude) into cartesian coordinates (x and y)